SillyBubble/SillyBubble.github.io/content/authors/Ran/_index.md

   - Collaborator
 ---

-Ran is a postdoc researcher in toughening strategies of adhesive joints.
+Ran is a postdoc researcher at TU Delft.
+His research topic focus on toughening adhesive joints with bio-inspired designs and delaying crack path with thermoplastic composites.